joliplei/bibleserver-scraper-DE/README.md

 Start the released JAR using Java 11 or above with an (empty) directory as parameter, e.g.

-`java -jar bibleserver-scraper-1.0.0-SNAPSHOT.jar /home/username/bibles`
+`java -jar bibleserver-scraper-1.0.0-SNAPSHOT.jar PATH/TO/TARGET/DIRECTORY`

 It will show you on the standard output what it does.
-If all goes well, it will create five MySword bible modules (ELB, LUT, SLT, NLB and KJV) and a LaTeX source file for the translation comparison (more below).
+If all goes well, it will create nine German bible modules (ELB, EU, GNB, HFA, LUT, NEÜ, NLB, SLT, and ZB) for MySword (filetype: .mybible) and OpenLP (.sqlite).

 ## MySword Bible modules